 An Evening with Philip Ridley

 Our source?
-None other than the celebrated Philip Ridley, who came to speak for us last night.
-Rarely a person who discusses his private life and totally absent on social media, Ridley’s talk was a rare opportunity to pick the brains of the polymath who’s vivid world is both shocking and exhilarating.
+None other than the celebrated Philip Ridley.
+Rarely a person who discusses his private life, and totally absent on social media, Ridley’s talk was a rare opportunity to pick the brains of the polymath who’s vivid world is both shocking and exhilarating.

 Having penned children’s books, plays including The Pitchfork Disney, The Fastest Clock in the Universe, Mercury Fur and Vincent River and written the screenplay for the 1990 film about the Kray Brothers, Ridley has turned his hand to most mediums.